 The Board ensures the quality of financial reporting through Group policies, procedures and frameworks, clear structures with defined responsibilities and through documented delegation of authority, which is further described in the enterprise risk management and internal control report, beginning on page 36.
-The Board has formed an Audit Committee (further described on page 30) and a Remuneration Committee (further described on page 30).
+The Board has formed an Audit Committee (see section E) and a Remuneration Committee (see section F).